MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

 As described in [Requirement 10.2](#requirement-102),  you can get audit logs from the cluster by enabling diagnostic setting for AKS.
-The logs contain detailed information about get, list, create, update, delete, patch, and postevents.
-The logs contain information in the listed under Requirements.
+The logs contain detailed information about get, list, create, update, delete, patch, and post events.
+The logs contain information in the list under Requirements.
 Store the logs in a storage account so that you can query the information.

 For example, you want to view the preceding set of information for kube-audit-admin events by running this query: